With his death in a plane crash Feb. 3, 1959, J.P. Richardson became a rock music icon.

 A promotion director at Mercury Records gave Jape a chance to record his own music.
 While the first single flopped, the second (“Chantilly Lace”) would spend more than five months in the Top 40.

 Devastated by the loss of the husband she adored, the young mother blamed the music industry and avoided any connection with it during the decades after his death.
-A widow’s heartbreak meant that the huge talent’s musical legacy languished.
+A widow’s heartbreak meant that a huge talent’s musical legacy languished.

 “Thru the years past I’ve learned to love a man I’ll never know or see.
 I just wish I had something more than these second-hand Big Bopper memories.
 There’s not a night that passes that he doesn’t walk through my dreams and have a talk with me.
 I just wish I had something more than these second-hand Big Bopper memories.
 Then my heart could be at rest and my ole mind set free.
 I just wish I had something more than these second-hand Big Bopper memories.”